Bachelor of Science Exercise Science (BS)

 The Degree Program Guide is a suggested curriculum to complete this degree program in four years.
 It is just one of several plans that will work and is presented only as broad guidance to students.
 Each student is strongly encouraged to develop a customized plan in consultation with their academic advisor.
 Additional information can also be found in Degree Works.

-Exercise Science - Preventive/Rehabilitative Exercise Option
+Exercise Science - Exercise and Sport Specialist Option

 Freshman | ||